-We love to mix it up during our school holidays with a mix of outings, catching up with friends, a paid activity or two and plenty of fun at home to relax and recharge for the next school term.
+We love to mix it up during our school holidays with a mix of outings, catching up with friends, a paid activity or two and plenty of fun at home to relax and recharge for the next school year.

-See a show
+See a Show

 A great line up of school holiday classes to choose from including a mini high tea, cupcake decorating, pizza, pasta, Chinese and Thai cooking.
 Classes available for different age groups, from infants through to high school students.

 We have road tested a school holiday class in 2017 and highly recommend the experience for kids interested in cooking.

 Check out the full schedule and book online here.

 Sailing, Archery, and Parkour are just some of the awesome sessions, kids can enrol in during the school holidays.
 A great opportunity to try something new without committing to a whole term of after school sessions.

 Rockpool Rambles & Seagrass Saunters

 Organised through Central Coast Council you can book in for a free guided exploration of our beautiful coastal areas with a Rock Pool Ramble between 9 January and 17 January 2018.

 Take a bushwalk